 - Go to File > Print on the Menu bar.

-- Use the keyboard shortcut Ctrl+P.
+- Use the keyboard shortcut Ctrl+P (macOS $\mathbb{H}+P$ ).

-- · Click on Print on the Standard toolbar.
+- Click on Print on the Standard toolbar.

 The options selected in the Print dialog only apply to the printing of the current document that is open in Draw.
-To specify default print settings for LibreOffice, go to Tools > Options > LibreOffice > Print on the main menu bar to open the Options LibreOffice Print dialog.
+To specify default print settings for LibreOffice, go to Tools > Options > LibreOffice > Print (macOS LibreOffice > Preferences > LibreOffice > Print) on the Menu bar to open the Options LibreOffice Print dialog.